awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

 `Cooldown`  <a name="cfn-as-group-cooldown"></a>
 The amount of time, in seconds, after a scaling activity completes before another scaling activity can start\.
 The default value is `300`\.
-Used only when a scaling\-specific cooldown is not specified and not supported for target tracking scaling policies, step scaling policies, or scheduled scaling\.
-For more information, see [Scaling Cooldowns](https://docs.aws.amazon.com/autoscaling/ec2/userguide/Cooldown.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+This setting applies when using simple scaling policies, but not when using other scaling policies or scheduled scaling\.
+For more information, see [Scaling Cooldowns for Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/Cooldown.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)